Plazide/fauna-gql-upload/docs/usage/upload-schema.md

 ```

 ## Overriding the schema
 If you need to make schema changes that are not compatible with the previous versions of the schema, you might have to override it.
-This can be done by adding a `--override` flag when running the command.
+This can be done by adding a `--mode` flag when running the command.

 Like so:
 ```sh